xero-lib/JSChess/README.md

 A JavaScript chess game.

-## Status: Working partially, need to fix FEN castling rules as well as fixing castling rules period
+## Status: Working partially, need to fix FEN castling rules as well as fixing en passant